- 1 Workers’ and Unions Participation:

 Slides, filmstrips and transparencies an available or prepared and therefore they should used to the extent possible to hold the picture to and understand it in details which is not

 possible a moving film.
 Modem media is a closed circuit television Traveling units are complete television studio themselves and have up-to-date equipment w control room housed in a single vehicle.
 There a and moving cameras, technical equipment, a video recorder and monitor screens which can be ii up to 500 meters away from the studio.
 Using inside and outside cameras, extensive programmer can be broadcast through the network.
 Such a unit can be hired also.

 Other Promotional Methods:

-Other promotional teaching method employees’ participation are safety posters, ca signs and slogans, publications, booklets, b boards, safety contests and rewards, counsel education and training, demonstration, safety in safety campaigns and stunts, first-aid training brigades, safety inventory or questionnaire, a investigation, inspection, job safety analysis etc.
+Other promotional teaching method employees’ participation is safety posters, ca signs and slogans, publications, booklets, boards, safety contests and rewards, council education and training, demonstration, safety in safety campaigns and stunts, first-aid training brigades, safety inventory or questionnaire, an investigation, inspection, job safety analysis etc.

 APPROACHES TO COMPLIANCE & VIOLATIONS